I

 Unlike puppies, adult Irish wolfhounds are able to self-regulate.
 This means that they only eat when they’re hungry and won’t overeat.
 Once your puppy is an adult, you could choose to continue feeding them small meals throughout the day, or you could switch to free feeding and let your dog eat when he’s hungry.

 When selecting food for your fully grown Irish wolfhound, you’ll also want to look for quality foods.
 A raw diet or adult kibble made with high-quality ingredients can also work for an adult Irish wolfhound.
 When creating your dog’s diet, you should try to include about 25% protein and 15% fat.
-Keep this breed’s vulnerability to heart disease like dilated cardiomyopathy in mind.
-Legumes in dog food have been linked to heart failure, so you may opt for legume-free dog food.
+Keep this breed’s vulnerability to heart disease, like dilated cardiomyopathy, in mind.

 Biggest Dog Breeds_ Irish Wolfhounds

-Irish Wolfhounds do not shed, but they can look scraggly if not brushed frequently..
+Irish Wolfhounds do not shed a lot, but they can look scraggly if not brushed frequently.

 Maintenance and Grooming

-Unlike other dogs that can leave hair all over your house, Irish wolfhounds do not shed.
+Unlike some other breeds that shed heavily, Irish Wolfhounds shed moderately throughout the year, and regular brushing can help manage loose hair..
 You will want to keep an eye on their beard and clean it regularly since it will get dirty when the dog eats.

 Training